AnyChart/docs.anychart.com/Gantt_Chart_NEW/Custom_Drawing.md

 tasks.stroke(null);
 baselines.stroke(null);

-// a function for drawing custom tasks var tasksFunction = function () {
+// a function for drawing custom elements var drawingFunction = function () {

   // get the shapes of the element var shapes = this["shapes"];